jon-walker/portfolio-site/README.md

 * Add custom sidebar specifically for index pages to allow for filtering, etc.
 * Create custom block type to add sections to projects plus applicable classes.
 More information on creating custom Gutenberg blocks [here](https://wordpress.org/gutenberg/handbook/blocks/writing-your-first-block-type/).
+* Create custom block that allows images to be nested within other blocks.